How to File a Business Insurance Claim

 Step 2: Notify Your Insurance Provider

-As soon as possible after the incident, notify your insurance company.
-Most insurers require prompt notification, often within a specific timeframe stated in your policy.
+Once an incident occurs—such as fire, theft, or property damage—contact your insurance provider immediately.
+Most insurers require prompt notification, often within a defined period stated in your policy.

-- Nature of the incident (e.g., fire, theft, liability)
+• The nature of the incident (e.g., fire, theft, equipment failure, liability claim)

 Step 3: Document the Loss